 Poker Beer is the second most popular of the beers in Colombia.
-Poker and Aguila are easy to find in the supermarkets and most of the cities in Colombia.
+Poker and Aguila are easy to find in supermarkets and most of the cities in Colombia.

 5. Club Colombia Beer

 Club Colombia Beer is my favorite beer in Colombia with a strong taste.
-You will find in bars and supermarket a little bit more expensive than Aguila and Poker.
+You will find in bars and supermarkets a little bit more expensive than Aguila and Poker.
 There are 3 kinds of Club Colombia red, lager and black.

 6. Costeña Beer